ruby/setup-ruby/README.md

         bundler-cache: true
     - run: bundle exec rake
 ```
+Of course you can also use a matrix of gemfiles if you need to test multiple gemfiles.

 To perform caching, this action will use `bundle config --local path vendor/bundle`.
 Therefore, the Bundler `path` should not be changed in your workflow for the cache to work (no `bundle config path`).